mj1618/serverless-offline-sns/README.md

 ## Configure

+Configure your function handlers with events as described in the [Serverless SNS Documentation](https://serverless.com/framework/docs/providers/aws/events/sns/)

 Here's an example `serverless.yml` config which calls a function on an SNS notifcation.
 Note that the offline-sns plugin will automatically pick up this config, subscribe to the topic and call the handler on an SNS notification.

 ```YAML